-- If you are coming in group, make sure many have window seats!
+- If you are coming in a group, make sure many have window seats!

-- The flights to Ladakh arrive into Leh in the morning.
+- The flights to Ladakh arrive in Leh in the morning.
 This gives you enough time to get acclimatised.

 - On arrival, drive straight to your place of stay